 New Year's Day Civic Holiday

-Family Day Labour Day
+Family Day (3 rd Monday in February) Labour Day

 Good Friday Thanksgiving Day

-Victoria Day Remembrance Day
+Easter Monday Remembrance Day

-2 nd Friday in June Christmas Day
+Victoria Day Christmas Day

-Canada Day - July 1 Boxing Day
+Canada Day (July 1 st) Boxing Day

 - (b) If another Federal, Provincial or Municipal holiday should be proclaimed during the term of this Agreement, such additional proclaimed holiday will replace one of the above-named holidays as agreed by the parties.
 The intent is that there will be no more than twelve (12) paid holidays per calendar year for the duration of this agreement. - (c) In a Home where float holidays exist, in order to qualify for the float holidays, a newly hired employee must have completed their probationary period to be eligible. - (d) Accommodations of Spiritual or Cultural Observances